Jhon-crypt/AST/README.md

 - Generate embeddings for chunks using OpenAI models
 - Upload chunks to Azure AI Search for RAG applications
 - **NEW**: CAST approach for structure-aware chunking
+- **NEW**: Enhanced Parser for both semantic chunking and complete file coverage

 ## Setting Up the Environment